-Waiver of Minimum Bathroom and Bedroom Size.
-The minimum bathroom and bedroom size may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits.
+Waiver of Minimum Square Footage and Full Bathroom Requirements.
+The minimum square footage and full bathroom requirements may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits.

 b.
 Reduction of Minimum Square Footage Per Unit.
-The minimum square feet per unit may be reduced by 10% for existing units if the local jurisdiction within which the units are located certifies that such units will comply with all applicable zoning and building codes.
-Maximum Average TDC Per Unit by Development Type:
+The minimum square feet per unit may be reduced by ten (10%) for existing units if the local jurisdiction within which the units are located certifies that such units will comply with all applicable zoning and building codes.